Manhunt for Texas shooting suspect runs into "dead end;" authorities offer $80k reward

 Authorities are hoping that an $80,000 reward will help locate a Texas man who allegedly shot his neighbors after they asked him to stop firing off rounds in his yard.
 Officials said during a press conference Sunday that so far their search has yielded "zero leads."

-On Sunday afternoon, San Jacinto County Sheriff Greg Capers and FBI Houston Special Agent in Charge (SAC) James Smith held a press conference offering the latest updates in the search for 38-year-old Francisco Oropesa, who fled his Cleveland, Texas, home Friday night after allegedly shooting five people dead, including an 8-year-old boy.
+On Sunday afternoon, San Jacinto County Sheriff Greg Capers and FBI Houston Special Agent in Charge (SAC) James Smith held a press conference offering the latest updates in the search for 38-year-old Francisco Oropesa, who fled his Cleveland, Texas, home Friday night after allegedly shooting five people dead, including a 9-year-old boy.

 Capers said there were over 200 officers searching for Oropesa, going door to door asking neighbors for any information that will lead to his arrest.